zealsprince/zealsprince.com/content/markdown.md

 | Left         | Center         | Right          |
 | Aligned      | Aligned        | Aligned        |

-## Footnotes

-Here's a sentence with a footnote reference. [^1]

-[^1]: This is the footnote content.

-## Definition Lists

-Term 1
-: Definition 1

-Term 2
-: Definition 2a
-: Definition 2b

-## Abbreviations

-*[HTML]: Hyper Text Markup Language
-*[CSS]: Cascading Style Sheets

-The HTML and CSS abbreviations will show the full meaning when hovered over.

-## Emoji

-Some basic emoji examples: 😄 🎉 👍 🐱 🚀

 ## Math (LaTeX)

 Inline math: $E = mc^2$